 Success in search doesn't happen by accident.
-While a lot has changed in SEO over the years, there may be more opportunities now than ever before.
-In this video, I'll share my four pillars to building a successful SEO strategy.
+A successful SEO strategy goes beyond optimizing your content and meta tags for target keywords in an effort to increase organic traffic.
+A lot has changed in SEO over the years, and there are more opportunities now to rank in the top search results.
+In this video, I'll share the four pillars that are essential when building your search strategy.

 📺 Get more SEO Tips to Maximize Your Sites Exposure: https://www.youtube.com/playlist?list...